perazaharmonics/Java-OOD/README.md

 # jOOD
-A collection of my Assignment for Object Oriented Design Class
+A collection of my Assignments for the Object Oriented Design Class